orsonteodoro/nano-ycmd/README.md

 The -g adds debugging information for developers but not needed for regular users.

-######How do I run nano with libstring_replace.so?

-LD_LIBRARY_PATH="../third_party/pixelbeat.org"  ./nano hello.cs

-or place the libstring_replace.so found in the third_party/pixelbeat.org in your /usr/lib folder and just run nano.

-Remember that libstring_replace.so is licensed under LGPL (any version).

 ######Why does the user experience suck?
 We are working on that.
 Feel free to merge your changes.